- Home

 Equine Welfare

-The safety and welfare of horses and jockeys is paramount at Chelmsford City Racecourse and nowhere is this better demonstrated than in the improvements made to the All-Weather racing surface.
+The safety and welfare of horses and jockeys is paramount at Chelmsford City Racecourse and nowhere is this better demonstrated than in the constant improvements made to the All-Weather racing surface and equine welfare.

 Three specifically qualified equine vets are on duty every race day at Chelmsford, dedicated to the welfare of all the horses.
 During each race, vets follow the runners by car and can respond to and attend a casualty generally within a minute – as fast as the paramedic teams responsible for human casualties.